SoamyaAgrawal17/SAVS/README.md

   2. Alternative through Homebrew: brew install node
   3. Check if node is installed: node -v
   4. Add your Google Client ID in index2.html
-  5. Go to SAVS/client and run app.js
+  5. Go to SAVS/client and run: node app.js
   6. Open Chrome in Guest mode or any other browser after logging out from google accounts and go to http://localhost:8080

 CI/CD reports: <br>